By Jeff Blakley

 This map, drawn in December of 1903, shows the route of Flagler’s railroad extending southwest, past Homestead.
 When William J. Krome completed his exploration of the Cape Sable country in June of that year, his proposed route was not included on this map.
 Instead of going to Cape Sable, E. Ben Carter, the civil engineer in the Jacksonville headquarters of the F.E.C., in consultation with others, made a decision to stop at Homestead and explore other options.
 The route finally decided on was to go to Key Largo, passing through the small settlement of Jewfish, on the mainland just north of Key Largo.
 The railroad route turned south just past Homestead and proceeded south-southeasterly through the east half of the southeast quarter of section 13, crossed the land in the north half of the northeast quarter of section 24 (the two squares that are not marked with diagonal lines) claimed by Horace K. Roberts on September 6, 19042 and continued to a point a half-mile south of present-day East Palm Drive on the eastern boundary of section 25 and then took a more southeasterly turn down to Jewfish Creek.

 The work of building the roadbed for the track-laying machine below Homestead was largely completed by African-Americans, but documentation of their contributions is not easy to find in the newspaper accounts of that time.
 An article that appeared in May, 1905 in The Daily Miami Metropolis stated that “[t]he operations now being pursued on the mainland south of Cutler, or Homestead, the present terminus of the road and consists of grading, fully one hundred or more negroes being engaged in the work.
 The better part of these negroes were secured in Jacksonville and came down a few days ago in a special car, which was switched from the main line to the extension and taken to Cutler without a change.
-The others were secured here and it is said that the company will continue until at least one thousand hands will be engaged in this great undertaking.”3 On July 25, fifty more negroes from Jacksonville arrived in Miami and were “taken to Homestead to work on the extension of the road from there to the coast.”4
+The others were secured here and it is said that the company will continue until at least one thousand hands will be engaged in this great undertaking.”3 On July 25, fifty more negroes from Jacksonville arrived in Miami and were “taken to Homestead to work on the extension of the road from there to the coast4 and on October 10, “another large bunch of negro workmen for the Key West extension operations came in from the north.”
+They were “hastily transferred” from the train to the steamer Biscayne and “they were off to the wilds of the lower coast.”5

-Two years of planning by James Meredith, William J. Krome, Berte Parlin, William P. Dusenbury and many other civil engineers whose names are likely lost to history laid the foundation for the work that started then.
+Three years of planning by John S. Fredericks, William J. Krome, Berte Parlin, William P. Dusenbury and many other civil engineers whose names are likely lost to history laid the foundation for the work that started then.
 The enormous project of building the Key West Extension started on Key Largo and Long Key and proceeded in both directions.
 Work on what is today known as the Eighteen Mile Stretch started from what would become Detroit in mid-September of 1905.

 The country south of Homestead was now easily accessible.
 All of the land eligible for homesteading within one mile of the Homestead F.E.C. depot had been claimed by the end of 1906 so this area became the new center of homesteading claims.
 A rough trail was cut through the virgin Dade County pine forest following the section line that became Palm Avenue towards the Everglades and numerous homestead claims were filed, starting in 1910, west of what was to become the town of Detroit.